-- Severe stomach pains and puffiness all over body
+> Severe stomach pains and puffiness all over the body

-OHSS can be well avoided with change of protocols and with careful monitoring of patient.
-This condition has become quite rare now with introduction of antagonist protocols.
+OHSS can be well avoided with the change of protocols and with careful monitoring of patients.
+This condition has become quite rare now with the introduction of antagonist protocols.
 Patients need not panic as these conditions can be well avoided.
 The whole process of IVF takes place over 15 to 20 days.
 The procedure is mostly painless, safe and very effective in giving desired results of achieving pregnancy.
-Children born of IVF are as healthy as children born of natural pregnancies which has been proved in recent studies.
+Children born of IVF are as healthy as children born of natural pregnancies which have been proved in recent studies.

 Share this page

 GarbhaGudi is a chain of New-Generation Infertility Treatment Hospitals equipped with state-of- art-infrastructure & cutting-edge IVF Technology to address infertility issues & their emotional & mental effects on couples.
 We have a team of qualified & experienced doctors; their in-depth knowledge & expertise leaves no stone unturned to solve all your infertility issues.
 The Supportive & caring staff is always by your side to motivate & guide you throughout the journey.
 GarbhaGudi IVF, the best fertility treatment hospital in Bangalore, provides emotional support to couples facing infertility issues and sexual problemsContact Us